min2ha/ukwa-site/content/target/44217/index.en.md

   "subject": "Brexit"
 }

-# Treasury: Statement from the Chancellor and international investment banks on London as a world leading financial centre

 Joint statement from the Chancellor of the Exchequer, George Osborne, and leaders of international investment banks released on 7 July 2016 about the implications of Britain's decision to leave the EU for London as a financial centre